gchq/sleeper/docs/designs/transaction-log-state-store.md

 ## Consequences

 This should result in a similar update process to the S3 state store, but without the need to save or load the whole state at once.
-This should mean quicker updates even compared to the DynamoDB state store, since we only need to save one item per transaction.
+Since we only need to save one item per transaction, this may also result in quicker updates compared to the DynamoDB state store.
 This would use a different set of patterns from those where the source of truth is a store of the current state, and we'll look at some of the implications.

 We'll look at how to model the state as derived from the transaction log, independent of the underlying store.
 To avoid